Fullaxx/mumble-server/README.md

 ```

 ## Run the image
-Run the image with unrestricted opus support and suggested version
+Run the image with unrestricted opus support and a suggested version
 ```
 docker run -d \
 -e "WELCOMETEXT=Mumble Server Hosted by example.com" \